Dunmore Pineapple: Pineapples as a decorative motif

-First brought to Europe by Christopher Columbus from the Caribbean island of Guadeloupe in 1493, pineapples became a rare delicacy in Europe, with associations of power, wealth, and hospitality.
-Architects, artisans and craftsmen adopted the pineapple as a motif, sculpting it into gateposts, railings, weather vanes and door lintels.
-The motif also featured prominently in interior decoration, fabrics and furniture.
+First brought to Europe by Christopher Columbus from the Caribbean island of Guadeloupe in 1493, pineapples became a rare delicacy in Europe, with associations of power and wealth.
+Architects, artisans, and craftsmen adopted the pineapple as a motif in buildings all over the United Kingdom, sculpting it into gateposts, railings, weather vanes and door lintels, symbolizing hospitality, wealth, and welcome.
+The motif also featured prominently in interior decoration, fabrics, and furniture.
+In an article documenting an architectural dig in Glasgow, Geoffrey Stell called the Dunmore Pineapple "the ultimate expression of 18th-century pineapple fashion".

 Ownership and restoration history

 After remaining in the family for centuries, the Dunmore Estate was broken up in 1970 and sold in lots.
 One lot, called the "Pineapple Lot", included the folly and the large walled garden, along with some woodlands and a small lake.
-This lot was purchased by the Countess of Perth, and in 1974 was given to the National Trust for Scotland.
+This lot was purchased by the Countess of Perth, who, in 1974, gifted it to the National Trust for Scotland.
 The "Pineapple Lot" was then leased to the Landmark Trust, who restored the building and used it to provide holiday accommodation.
-The 6.5 ha of gardens, including woodland, pond and crab-apple orchard, are open to the public year-round.
+The 6.5 ha of gardens, including woodland, pond, and crab-apple orchard, are open to the public year-round.

 In 1998, the 12th Earl of Dunmore, a resident of Australia, visited the grounds to plant a memorial tree.